It is a process that will give you the opportunity to:

 examine programming, services, directions, organizational efficiency, and resource capabilities

 summarize the changes that you have made based on assessment data

 communicate with your colleagues, your Dean, and other administrators including those in the Office of the Provost

 What's the role of the Office of Academic Assessment and Program Review?

 The Office of Academic Assessment and Program Review is not here to admonish or judge.
 The Office is intended to provide support to the Programs/Departments undergoing review, specifically during the final year of your 5-year program review cycle when you write the self-study, conduct an external review, and write a new MOU for the next 5 years.
 In addition, the office provides you with some of the files needed for the review (i.e. assessment reports, the previous self-study and MOU, etc.) The Office is happy to answer any questions or address any concerns throughout the process.

 Who's in charge of Program Review?

-Though Program Review is housed in Undergraduate Studies, it operates through the Office of the Provost.
+Though Program Review is housed in CIELO, it operates through the Office of the Provost.